danielmarbach/PerformanceTricksAzureSDK/README.md

 ![](benchmarks/NServiceBusPipelineExecution.png)

 But how would I detect those?
 When using memory tools, look out for excessive allocations of `*__DisplayClass*` or various variants of `Action` and `Func` allocations.
 Extensions like the [Heap Allocation Viewer for Jetbrains Rider](https://plugins.jetbrains.com/plugin/9223-heap-allocations-viewer) or [Clr Heap Allocation Analyzer for Visual Studio](https://marketplace.visualstudio.com/items?itemName=MukulSabharwal.ClrHeapAllocationAnalyzer) for example can also help to discover these types of issues while writing or refactoring code.
 Many built-in .NET types that use delegates have nowadays generic overloads that allow to pass state into the delegate.
-For example `ConcurrentDictionary` has `public TValue GetOrAdd<TArg> (TKey key, Func<TKey,TArg,TValue> valueFactory, TArg factoryArgument);` which allows to pass external state into the lambda.
-When you need to access multiple state parameters inside the `GetOrAdd` method you can use `ValueTuple` to pass the state into it.
+For example, `ConcurrentDictionary` has `public TValue GetOrAdd<TArg> (TKey key, Func<TKey,TArg,TValue> valueFactory, TArg factoryArgument);` which allows passing external state into the lambda.
+When you need to access multiple state parameters inside the `GetOrAdd` method, you can use `ValueTuple` to pass the state into it.

 ```csharp
 var someState1 = new object();